deepdivewithai/BookStore/README.md

 # Online Bookstore Database Case Study

-In this case study, we will analyze an online bookstore's database with several tables: Books, Customers, Orders, and Order_Details.
-We will perform various SQL queries to extract valuable information from the database.
+In this case study, I will analyze an online bookstore's database with several tables: Books, Customers, Orders, and Order_Details.
+I will perform various SQL queries to extract valuable information from the database.

 ## Database Tables